By J. L. Starkey

-But the skeptic was silenced when I wondered, “What about his inner voice?”
+But the skeptic was silenced as I then wondered, “What about his inner voice?”

 Moses did a lot of living before age thirty.
-He carried the stretchers of soldiers who lay wounded and dying, he buried family members and friends, and he comforted his parents and siblings as they grieved.
+He carried the stretchers of wounded and dying soldiers, he buried relatives and friends, and he comforted his parents and siblings as they grieved.
 He endured far too many losses for someone so young, and those experiences changed him.
 The man who put down roots in Missouri was not the same one who enlisted all those years ago.
 His priorities had shifted, and he knew what mattered most.

 His family mattered.
 His friends mattered.
 He never cared much for adventure anyway.
 That really was better left to his brothers.